News and Media: Disaster 4804

 illustration of page of paper Press Release |

-Three mobile Disaster Recovery Centers opened today in Butler, Logan and Whitley counties to assist Kentuckians who experienced loss from the May 21-27 severe storms, straight-line winds, tornadoes, landslides and mudslides.
+Mobile Disaster Recovery Centers will open Sept.
+9 in Christian, Simpson and Todd counties to assist Kentuckians who experienced loss from the May 21-27 severe storms, straight-line winds, tornadoes, landslides and mudslides.

 illustration of page of paper Press Release |